Unofficial translation. The Russian version of the document has legal force.

 Assessment of harm that may be caused to subjects and control of measures taken.

 13.3.
-Upon detection of incidents related to unlawful personal data processing or unauthorized access to it, the Operator takes measures to eliminate them and notifies the competent authority in the manner and within the time periods established by 152-FZ.
+Upon detection of incidents related to unlawful personal data processing or unauthorized access to it, the Operator takes measures to eliminate them and acts in accordance with Article 21.1 of 152-FZ: notifies Roskomnadzor of the detected incident within 24 hours, and within 72 hours submits information on the results of the internal investigation; if there is a risk of harm to data subjects — informs the subjects of the incident that occurred.

 14.1.
 In accordance with Articles 14, 20 and 21 of 152-FZ, a data subject has the right to: